kdoore/CS2335-Gitbook/number_game.md

 ![](Cs2335 - 2.png)

-Based on the flow diagram, we implemented code in C# in monoDevelop and we attached the code to the main-camera in the default scene.
+Based on the flow diagram, we  can implemented a basic C# class: NumberGame in monoDevelop and then attach the code to the main-camera in the default scene to create a console version of the game.

 ```